andrew/ultimate-awesome/README.md

 - [awesome-starred](https://github.com/dr460nf1r3/awesome-starred) - An always up-to-date and sorted list of my starred projects 🚀.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
+- [awesome-neuroscience](https://github.com/eric-erki/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content.
 - [awesome-quantum-machine-learning](https://github.com/eric-erki/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-learn-azure](https://github.com/fabianmagrini/awesome-learn-azure) - A curated list of resources for learning Microsoft Azure.
 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.